Bunny77K9/6COSC022C-Advanced-Server-Side-Coursework/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 ## 🙏 Acknowledgements

-This project was developed as part of the Advanced Server-Side Web Programming module at the University of Westminster.
+This project was developed as part of the Advanced Server-Side Web Programming module at the University of Westminster, UK.
-Special thanks to Mr. Ruwan Egodawatte for his guidance and support.
+Special thanks to [Mr. Ruwan Egodawatte](https://www.linkedin.com/in/ruwanego/) for his guidance and support.

 ## 📚 References